skypjack/entt/docs/md/config.md

 For performance reasons, `EnTT` doesn't use exceptions or any other control structures.
 In fact, it offers many features that result in undefined behavior if not used correctly.<br/>
-To get around this, the library relies on a lot of `assert`s for the purpose of detecting errors in debug builds.
-However, these assertions may in turn affect performance to an extent.<br/>
+To get around this, the library relies on a lot of asserts for the purpose of detecting errors in debug builds.
+By default, it uses `assert` internally, but users are allowed to overwrite its behavior by setting this variable.

+### ENTT_DISABLE_ASSERT

+Assertions may in turn affect performance to an extent when enabled.
+Whether `ENTT_ASSERT` is redefined or not, all asserts can be disabled at once by means of this definition.<br/>
-This option is meant to disable all controls.
+Note that `ENTT_DISABLE_ASSERT` takes precedence over the redefinition of `ENTT_ASSERT` and is therefore meant to disable all controls no matter what.

 ## ENTT_NO_ETO